 We've likely all heard ourselves in a recording before and thought, “do I really sound like that?”
 How we hear ourselves speak is often vastly different from the way our voice actually sounds.

 Does a microphone change your voice?
 Microphones, like all audio equipment, will alter the sound of your voice.
-Some microphones capture voice more accurately than others, but all do alter sound in one way or another.
-On top of that, the way you hear your own voice is different than the way your voice actually sounds.
+Some microphones capture voice more accurately than others, but all mics alter sound in one way or another.
+On top of that, how you hear your own voice is different from how your voice actually sounds.

 So the disparity is twofold: the way your voice actually sounds is not the same as the way you hear it naturally, and on top of that, microphones will slightly alter the sound of your voice.
 Let's dive into these two factors in more detail and help answer why hearing your voice in playback sounds so strange.

 In my career as an audio engineer, I've worked with many novice speakers that are fairly new to using microphones.
 The most common comment has to do with how their voice sounds different in recording and playback.